stagex-mirror/stagex/README.md

 * Anyone can reproduce the entire tree with tools from their current distro
 * Hosted CI servers auto-sign confirmed deterministic builds
     * Like NixOS
+* Multiple maintainers reproduce the entire build and ensure that everything matches down to the last bit
 * Maintainers sign all package additions/changes
     * Like Gentoo, Debian, Fedora, Guix
 * Reviewers/Reproducers locally build and counter-sign all new binary packages